robinoldman/bike-site/README.md

 Mountain words
-These appear randomly  from an array of famous mountain words.
+These appear randomly  from an array of famous mountain names.
 The word is then hidden with dashes.
 Each dash represents a letter

 Mistakes score
-this is updated by 1every time the player chooses a letter that is not in the word. when the game is finished the mistakes score goes back to 0
+this is updated by 1 every time the player chooses a letter that is not in the word. when the game is finished the mistakes score goes back to 0
 ![mistakes score](./assets/images/mistakes.png)